mzdaniel/saltdemo/readme.rst

             - runas: {{ user }}
             - requirements: salt://pydev/requirements.txt

-Last but not least, we'll check out a git repo to work on:
+Last but not least, we'll check out a git repo to work on.
+Salt uses the keyword ``rev`` to denote the branch.

 .. code:: yaml